 So, let’s dive into the specifics of making your script title page shine.
 Follow along as I guide you through five easy steps to ensure your title page stands out in the pile and, more importantly, gets your screenplay the attention it deserves.

-Understanding the Elements of a Screenplay Title Page
+The Anatomy of a Professional Title Page

 Contact details: You never know when your screenplay will strike a chord with a producer, director, or production company.
 Having your contact information readily available facilitates potential connections and opportunities that may come your way.
 I find that using an app to organize project and contact details can be incredibly helpful.